-This new venture started just six months ago but it is already starting to make waves.
-Chef Ramonet and his partner Tamara have made this compact restaurant bar one of Valencia’s best open secrets!
-They are a local couple and always warm & welcoming every time that we have popped by…
+This new venture started just 10 months ago but it is already starting to make waves.
+Chef Ramonet and his team have made this compact restaurant bar one of Valencia’s best open secrets!
+They are always warm & welcoming every time that we have popped by…

 Away from all the noise of the Barrio del Carmen, it is still just a stone’s throw or so from the Torres de Quart!
 It is based in the mellow & increasingly arty barrio of Botánico, which is literally across the road from the historic centre.

 ‘La Huerta de Ramonet’ is open to all nationalities.
 There is definitely a positive energy to this place.
 It is popular with all sorts of ages and backgrounds regarding the local Spanish clientele as well as discerning foreign visitors looking for quality and originality in an unpretentious atmosphere…